Why Shaving The Undercoat Is Undesirable

 Since 2005 I have been working directly with dogs and learning as much as I can.
 One thing that is requested often is shaving a double coated pet.
 Unfortunately, a rather large amount of dog owners misunderstand the purpose of their pet’s thick coat and the damage caused by the removal of that coat.

-It is all too common that I will have a customer walk into the salon with a double coated dog and say: “My dog is panting a lot I need to shave his/her hair off to help them cool off.”
+It is all too common for a customer to walk into the salon with a double coated dog and say: “My dog is panting a lot I need to shave his/her hair off to help them cool off.”
 Unfortunately, is not how this issue is fixed.
 The first thing that I would like to do is a quick break down.
 Dog’s are unable to sweat as a person does, they only sweat through the areas that do not grow fur (paws, nose, etc).
-Secondly, they can only exert heat 2 ways.
-These are by releasing sweat, but this plays a minor role and lastly panting.
+Secondly, they can only exert heat 2 ways–by releasing sweat and panting.
 Panting takes the cake when it comes to cooling down your friend!
 I like to point out to people as well if we as humans could not release excess heat through our skin and could only pant we wouldn’t view this so differently.
 We as humans see the response coming from our dogs and feel we need to do something.
 This small realization is what starts the downward spiral for double coated dogs.

 Of course, we as dog owners have nothing but good intentions in mind when wanting to cool our pet.
 Our first thought is compared to, “when I’m hot I take clothes off so I’ll do the same for fluffy!”
 The difference being when you remove an undercoat you are removing both natural protection from sunburn and insulation for cooling.